tiendu/tiendu.github.io/src/content/blog/2025-08-17-statistics-made-practical.md

 ### Cumulative metrics can hide current damage

-Imagine Suppose a platform achieved 99.99% availability for most of the month, then suffered a major outage today.
+Imagine a platform achieved 99.99% availability for most of the month, then suffered a major outage today.

 A month-to-date availability number may still look healthy because earlier successful traffic dominates the calculation.